livz/livz.github.io/_tips/Default-applications.md

 ## Overview

-Like other operating systems, MacOS also keeps an association of file types with default applications used to open them.
+Like other operating systems, macOS also keeps an association of file types with default applications used to open them.
 This is effective when double-clicking a file in the GUI, but also when using the ```open (1)``` command-line tool.
 Sometimes we might want to change that and it's very easy.

 ## Change default associations